-Article V, Section I, paragraph 14 amended by referendums approved in 1968, 1981, and 1983.
+Article V, Section I, paragraph 14 amended effective December 8, 1983.

-15. If any bill presented to the Governor shall contain one or more items of appropriation of money, he may object in whole or in part to any such item or items while approving the other portions of the bill.
+- [15] If any bill presented to the Governor shall contain one or more items of appropriation of money, he may object in whole or in part to any such item or items while approving the other portions of the bill.
 In such case he shall append to the bill, at the time of signing it, a statement of each item or part thereof to which he objects, and each item or part so objected to shall not take effect.
 A copy of such statement shall be transmitted by him to the house in which the bill originated, and each item or part thereof objected to shall be separately reconsidered.
 If upon reconsideration, on or after the third day following said transmittal, one or more of such items or parts thereof be approved by two-thirds of all the members of each house, the same shall become a part of the law, notwithstanding the objections of the Governor.
-All the provisions of the preceding paragraph in relation to bills not approved by the Governor shall apply to cases in which he shall withhold his approval from any item or items or parts thereof contained in a bill appropriating money.

-- 1. The Governor may grant pardons and reprieves in all cases other than impeachment and treason, and may suspend and remit fines and forfeitures.
-A commission or other body may be established by law to aid and advise the Governor in the exercise of executive elemency. - 2.
-A system for the granting of parole shall be provided by law.

-- 1. Provision for organizing, inducting, training, arming, disciplining and regulating a militia shall be made by law, which shall conform to applicable standards established for the armed forces of the United States. - 2.
-The Governor shall nominate and appoint all general and flag officers of the militia, with the advice and consent of the Senate.
-All other commissioned officers of the militia shall be appointed and commissioned by the Governor according to law.
+All the provisions of the preceding paragraph in relation to bills not approved by the Governor shall apply to cases in which he shall withhold his approval from any item or items or parts thereof contained in a bill appropriating money. - Section II.
+[1] The Governor may grant pardons and reprieves in all cases other than impeachment and treason, and may suspend and remit fines and forfeitures.
+A commission or other body may be established by law to aid and advise the Governor in the exercise of executive elemency. - [2] A system for the granting of parole shall be provided by law. - Section III.
+Provision for organizing, inducting, training, arming, disciplining and regulating a militia shall be made by law, which shall conform to applicable standards established for the armed forces of the United States. - [2] The Governor shall nominate and appoint all general and flag officers of the militia, with the advice and consent of the Senate.
+All other commissioned officers of the militia shall be appointed and commissioned by the Governor according to law. - Section IV.
+[1] All executive and administrative offices, departments, and instrumentalities of the State government, including the offices of Secretary of State and Attorney General, and their respective functions, powers and duties, shall be allocated by law among and within not more than twenty principal departments, in such manner as to group the same according to major purposes so far as practicable.
+Temporary commissions for special purposes may, however, be established by law and such commissions need not be allocated within a principal department. - [2] Each principal department shall be under the supervision of the Governor.
+The head of each principal department shall be a single executive unless otherwise provided by law.
+Such single executives shall be nominated and appointed by the Governor, with the advice and consent of the Senate, to serve at the pleasure of the Governor during his term of office and until the appointment and qualification of their successors, except as herein otherwise provided with respect to the Secretary of State and the Attorney General.